UNSW Law On Site Internships

 What does the course involve?

 Interns are required to attend at their selected Centre for at least the equivalent of one day each week over 12 weeks (or equivalent), by arrangement between the intern and the Centre.
-Many students may choose to do extra days and organisations may request extra days.

 The range of projects offered in your internships with your selected Centre will be determined according to the project and priorities of the Centre.
 In general it is expected that an intern’s duties will consist of a combination of research, project administrative, editing, writing, event coordination, preparing background materials, briefing papers, liaising with other organisations and key stakeholders and undertaking relevant work of a substantive nature.